Riddle: Writing-riddle

 The basic form of the writing-riddle is 'White field, black seeds', where the field is a page and the seeds are letters.
 An example is the eighth- or ninth-century Veronese Riddle:

 Here, the oxen are the scribe's finger(s) and thumb, and the plough is the pen.
 Among literary riddles, riddles on the pen and other writing equipment are particularly widespread.

 Year-riddle

 The year-riddle is found across Eurasia.
-For example, a riddle in the Sanskrit Rig Veda describes a 'twelve-spoked wheel, upon which stand 720 sons of one birth' (i.e. the twelve months of the year, which together have 360 days and 360 nights).
+For example, a riddle in the Sanskrit Rig Veda, from around 1500–1000 BCE, describes a 'twelve-spoked wheel, upon which stand 720 sons of one birth' (i.e. the twelve months of the year, which together supposedly have 360 days and 360 nights).

 Person-riddle

 The most famous example of this type is the riddle of the Sphinx.
 This Estonian example shows the pattern:

 The riddle describes a crawling baby, a standing person, and an old person with a walking stick.